High Speed 2: Capacity

-HS2 will carry up to 26,000 people per hour, with anticipated annual passenger numbers of 85million.
-The line will be used intensively, with up to 17 trains per hour travelling to and from Euston.
-As all trains will be capable of the same speed, capacity is increased as faster trains will not need to reduce speed for slower freight and commuter trains.
-By diverting the fastest services to run on HS2, capacity is released on the West Coast Main Line, East Coast Main Line, and Midland Main Line, allowing for more slow freight trains and local, regional, and commuter services.
+HS2 was planned in the 2010s to carry up to 26,000 people per hour.
+The line would be used intensively, with up to 17 trains per hour travelling to and from Euston.
+As all trains would be capable of the same speed, capacity is increased as faster trains will not need to reduce speed for slower freight and commuter trains.

+By diverting the fastest services to HS2, capacity is released on the West Coast Main Line, allowing for more slow freight trains, local, regional, and commuter services.
 Andrew McNaughton, Chief Technical Director, said, "Basically, as a dedicated passenger railway, we can carry more people per hour than two motorways.
 It's phenomenal capacity.
 It pretty much triples the number of seats long-distance to the North of England".

 Infrastructure

-The Department for Transport report on High Speed Rail published in March 2010 sets out the specifications for a high-speed line.
+The DfT report on High Speed Rail published in March 2010 sets out the specifications for a high-speed line.
 It will be built to a Continental European structure gauge (as was HS1) and will conform to European Union technical standards for interoperability for high-speed rail.
-HS2 Ltd's report assumed a GC structure gauge for passenger capacity estimations, with a maximum design speed of 250 mph.
-Initially, trains would run at a maximum speed of 225 mph.
+HS2 is being built with a UIC GC loading gauge (also assumed for passenger capacity estimations) with a maximum design speed of 250 mph.
+Initially, trains would reach a maximum speed of 225 mph.